-In 2012, there were over \$365 million in receipts on Guam in these sectors.9 GMH's gross patient billings, during that period, was \$148 million accounting for approximately 41% of total receipts.10 The Guam U.S. Naval Hospital with 42 beds provides services only to military personnel and their dependents.
+In 2012, there were over \$365 million in receipts on Guam in the healthcare and social assistance sector.9 GMH's gross patient billings, during that period, was \$148 million accounting for approximately 41% of total receipts.10 The Guam U.S. Naval Hospital with 42 beds provides services only to military personnel and their dependents.
 Guam's newest hospital, a private hospital in Dededo, opened its doors in the summer of 2015.
 In addition to Guam's three hospitals, the island's health sector includes 46 clinics which provide diagnostic and ambulatory services on an outpatient basis.